The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

 \subsection{{ HD}\,31527: A 3-Neptune system}

-In total, 257 high signal-to-noise spectra ($<$S/N$>$ of 180 at 550 nm) of \object{HD\,31527} were gathered over a time span of 11 years (4135 days).
+In total, 257 high signal-to-noise spectra ($<$S/N$>$ of 180 at 550\,nm) of \object{HD\,31527} were gathered over a time span of 11 years (4135 days).
 This results in 245 observations of the star when data are binned over 1 hour.
-The 3.19 \ms observed dispersion of the RVs is much larger than the typical RV precision of 0.64\,\ms, pointing again towards the existence of extra signals in the data.
-The raw RVs, their GLS periodogram and the calcium activity index of \object{HD\,31527} are shown in Fig.~\ref{udry:fig1}.
-The calcium activity index \logrhk\, does not show any significant variation as a function of time, therefore we do not expect the RVs to be affected by long-period signals generally induced by magnetic cycles.
-The mean activity level of the star is equal to \logrhk$=-4.96$, very close to solar minimum.
-The RVs should therefore be exempt of activity signal at the rotational period of the star and its harmonics due to active regions present on the stellar surface \citep[][]{Boisse-2011}.
-This is confirmed when looking at the periodograms of the different activity indicators in Fig.~\ref{app:figHD31527}.
+The 3.19 \ms observed dispersion of the RVs is much larger than the typical RV precision of 0.64\,\ms, pointing towards the existence of extra signals in the data.
+The raw RVs, their GLS periodogram and the calcium activity index of \object{HD\,31527} are shown in Fig.\,\ref{udry:fig1}.
+The calcium activity index \logrhk\ does not show any significant variation as a function of time, therefore we do not expect the RVs to be affected by long-period signals generally induced by magnetic cycles.
+The mean activity level of the star is equal to \logrhk$=-4.96$, close to solar minimum.
+The RVs should therefore be exempt as well of activity signal at the rotational period of the star and its harmonics due to active regions on the stellar surface \citep[][]{Boisse-2011}.
+This is confirmed when looking at the periodograms of the different activity indicators in Fig.\,\ref{app:figHD31527}.
 Only a signal at 400 days in the BIS SPAN is significant.
-This signal, close to a year, might be due the interaction between the time series and the window function.
+This signal, not too far from a year, might be due the interplay between the time series and the window function.

-As we can see in the GLS periodogram of the raw RVs (Fig.~\ref{udry:fig1}), two extremely significant signals appear at 17 and 52 days.
-After fitting these signals with a two-Keplerian model, a third significant signal at 271 days can be seen in the RV residuals (see middle panel of Fig.~\ref{udry:fig11}).
-The residuals of a three-Keplerian model do not show any signal with $p$-value smaller than 1\%, therefore no extra signals seems to be present in the data (see bottom panel of Fig.~\ref{udry:fig11}).
-The fact that no signal is present at the estimated rotation period of the star (19 days, see Table \ref{table:star}) or its harmonics proves that the RVs of \object{HD\,31527} are not affected by significant activity signal.
+As we can see in the GLS periodogram of the raw RVs (Fig.\,\ref{udry:fig1}), two extremely significant signals appear at 17 and 52 days.
+After fitting these signals with a two-Keplerian model, a third significant signal at 271 days can be seen in the RV residuals (middle panel of Fig.\,\ref{udry:fig11}).
+Finally, the residuals of a three-Keplerian model do not show any signal with $p$-value smaller than 1\,\% (bottom panel of Fig.\,\ref{udry:fig11}).
+The fact that no signal is present at the estimated rotation period of the star (19 days, Table \ref{table:star}) or its harmonics confirms that the RVs of \object{HD\,31527} are not affected by significant activity signal.